 Soil soaks are also absorbed by the plant, turning it into a systemic insecticide that lasts up to 22 days and can also cause an immune system reaction in the plant that helps eliminate fungal infections that have entered the plant itself.

-Tips for Using Neem Oil as a Fungicide
+How to Use Neem Oil as a Fungicide

 Treating fungus with neem isn’t much different than fighting plant pests, and some of the same cautions apply.

-Only use the foliar spray at dusk or dawn to be gone before pollinators, and beneficial insects become active.
+Only use the foliar spray at dusk or dawn to be gone before pollinators and beneficial insects become active.

 Treat the planet as soon as possible, and be aware that even the best efforts may not be enough for a plant that’s already nearly dead.